Lycaon37/PS-Backup-Safely/README.md

 ## Acknowledgements

-- Photo Album by Icon 54 from the [Noun Project](https://thenounproject.com/browse/icons/term/photo-album/) - Icon for logo.
+- Backup Folder by DailyYouth from the [Noun Project](https://thenounproject.com/browse/icons/term/backup-folder/) - Icon for logo.
 - [Learn PowerShell in a Month of Lunches](https://www.manning.com/books/learn-powershell-in-a-month-of-lunches), by Travis Plunk, James Petty, Tyler Leonhardt, Don Jones, and Jeffery Hicks - Main resource for learning PowerShell.